mbengtanyi/FreeCodeCamp-Projects/Responsive Web Design/Survey Form/ReadMe.md

-[See tribute page project on Codepen.io](https://codepen.io/mbengtanyi/pen/OJpzLmN) to preview output alongside unit tests added by FreeCodeCamp required to pass this project.
+[See survey form project on Codepen.io](https://codepen.io/mbengtanyi/pen/OJpzLmN) to preview output alongside unit tests added by FreeCodeCamp required to pass this project.